FN10 Other Business Expenses and Activities

 - Cappuccino (or any other specialty coffee machines) are not permitted to be purchased from any University funds.
 Coffee supplies for guests can be purchased on general funds, but not supplies exclusively for employee use, except as part of beverage service for authorized group meetings or meals.

 - Purchase of beverages for employees, such as soda or juice, is only permitted from general funds for authorized group meetings or meals.
 All beverage purchases must comply with the University's contract for beverage services, including water.
-It is recommended that purchases of beverages for authorized group meetings or meals be through JAVA Catering or for bottled water, from General Stores, to assure compliance with the University’s beverage contracts.
+It is recommended that purchases of beverages for authorized group meetings or meals be through CAMPUS Catering or for bottled water, from General Stores, to assure compliance with the University’s beverage contracts.

 Licenses or certifications which are a requirement to be qualified for the position are not permitted expenditures from University funds and are considered a personal expense.
 However, continuing education required to maintain the license may be paid for by the department if deemed appropriate to the individual's professional development.
 Licenses and certifications which are not required to be qualified for the position, but which are necessary to perform the work and are of benefit to the University, such as licensing for pesticide application or for food safety requirements, may be paid for by the University, at the discretion of the department.